“Bugün Ne Giysem?” and Design Education

 This is the hierarchy problem.
 “There should be only one boss”, or “Elements shouldn’t be competing”, as we say in editorial/layout design.
 So not only styling resembles design in its overall nature, it also shares the basic principles common to other design fields.

 As in every design discipline, clothing design (and styling in general) has its long-tried and well-known solutions to common types of problems, though you can always go creative and invent your own solutions.
 The judges in “Bugün Ne Giysem?” applaud those rare creative contestants, and spell out those well-known solutions for the unsuccessful ones, but they never reveal the true nature of the process: they never explicitly tell that this is best learned as a problem-solving process which has very little to do with what you “like”.
-This may seem like a theoretical issue, but it makes a huge difference in the intended “style education of Turkish women”.
-Avoiding it strengthens the mystical belief that picking the right clothes, looking good, being stylish (and getting good critique) all have to do with the so-called “taste”.
-And this rather metaphysical “taste” thing, you either got it or not.
+This may seem like a theoretical issue, but it makes a huge difference in the intended “style education of women in Turkey”.
+Avoiding it strengthens the belief that picking the right clothes, looking good, being stylish (and getting good critique) all have to do with this thing called “taste”.
+And this rather mysterious, supernatural “taste” thing, you either got it or not.
 But tastes may also differ.
 (Yes, it’s not a coherent belief system.)
 If your look is ugly to me, then you obviously have no taste.
 If you don’t like my look, then your taste is different from mine.
 If the judges don’t approve my look, they sure have different tastes, and there’s nothing objectively wrong about my look – now you see how that “theoretical” issue in styling (or design) education ruins everything that the educator tries to accomplish.

 On “Bugün Ne Giysem?” we too often see this taste defense on the part of the contestants, to which the judges apologetically reply by babbling something like “Well, we’re judges in this show, we’re supposed to give you critique…” Instead, they should be asserting “Forget about your taste, think of problem-solving!”
 They should, just as design educators do, make it perfectly clear that they won’t take “Because I like it” for an answer.